NUS-Advanced-Robotics-Centre/ME5413_Final_Project/README.md

 - [x] Implement the `A*` global planner.
 - [x] Implement the `Teb` local planner.
+  - [x] Tune the parameters of the `Teb` local planner to get better navigation results.
+  - [x] Avoid the dynamic object when navigating to the goal location. (boxes and cones)
 - [x] Successfully navigate the robot to the goal location.
 - [ ] Change the global planner to other planners (`GBFS` or `RRT*`) and compare the performance.
 - [ ] Change the local planner to other planners (`DWA` or `EBand`) and compare the performance.

+## Acknowledgements

+We would like to express our gratitude to the teaching team of ME5413 for providing us with the opportunity to work on this project!!! :kissing_heart:

+- [CppRobotics](https://github.com/onlytailei/CppRobotics.git): A collection of robotics algorithms implemented in C++.
+- [PythonRobotics](https://github.com/AtsushiSakai/PythonRobotics.git): A collection of robotics algorithms implemented in Python.
+- [Fast-LIO](https://github.com/hku-mars/FAST_LIO.git): A computationally efficient and robust LiDAR-inertial odometry package by hku-mars group.
+- [pcd2pgm_package](https://github.com/Hinson-A/pcd2pgm_package.git): A package for converting `.pcd` files to `.pgm` files.

+## License

+This project is licensed under the MIT License.
+For more information, please refer to the [LICENSE](LICENSE) file.